mikesutton/dockerizer/README.md

 # rails-app-docker
-A gem to automagically dockerise your local rails app.
+A gem to automagically dockerise any local rails app.

 **What**